Choosing the Right Algorithm With Hints From Complexity Theory: From Elitist to Non-Elitist Algorithms

 The few results showing that non-elitism can help to leave local optima include, besides the examples for the Metropolis algorithm discussed in Section~\ref{sssec:metro} (see the last paragraph of that section for a summary) and the two ``small middle regime'' results discussed in the previous paragraph, the following.
 Dang, Eremeev, and Lehre~\cite{DangEL21aaai} showed that a non-elitist EA with 3-tournament selection, population size $\lambda \ge c \log n$ for $c$ a positive constant, and bitwise mutation with rate $\chi/n$, $\chi=1.09812$, can reach the optimum of the multi-modal \funnel problem with parameter $\omega \le \tfrac34 n$ in expected time $O(n\lambda \log \lambda + n^2 \log n)$, whereas the \mplea and the \mclea cannot reach the optimum in time $2^{c'n}$, $c'>0$ a suitable constant, with overwhelming probability.
 In~\cite{DangEL21gecco}, the same authors defined a class of functions having an exponential elitist $(\mu+\lambda)$ black-box complexity which can be solved in polynomial time by several non-elitist algorithms.
-Fajardo and Sudholt~\cite{FajardoS21} showed that a self-adjusting variant of the \oclea can optimize \cliff functions in time $O(n \log n)$.
+Fajardo and Sudholt~\cite{FajardoS21gecco} showed that a self-adjusting variant of the \oclea can optimize \cliff functions in time $O(n \log n)$.
 Zheng, Zhang, Chen, and Yao~\cite{ZhengZCY21} proved that the \oclea with offspring population size $\lambda=c\log_{\frac{e}{e-1}} n$ for the constant $c\ge 1$ can reach the global optimum of the time-linkage \OM function in expected time $O(n^{3+c}\log n)$, while the \oplea with $\lambda \in [e^e, e^{n^{1/3}}]$ (as well as the \oea analyzed in~\cite{ZhengCY21}) with $1-o(1)$ probability cannot reach the global optimum in arbitrary long time.
+Very recently, Jorritsma, Lengler, and Sudholt~\cite{JorritsmaLS23} showed that comma selection offers moderate advantages on randomly perturbed \onemax functions.